Ghoutibk/Ghoutibk/README.md

 Hello!
 I'm Salim 👨‍💻, an engineering student.
-🌱 Passionate about AI and Data Science, I have strong skills in Python 🐍, SQL, HTML/CSS, and PHP.
+🌱 Passionate about AI, I have strong skills in Python 🐍, SQL, HTML/CSS, and PHP.
 👀 I'm seeking a 3 months internship (June–August 2026) to further develop my expertise in AI 🚀.
 With dedication, curiosity, and a passion for technology, I'm ready to contribute to innovative and impactful projects 📊.
 Versatile and driven, I aim to become your next tech asset 💼.